node-formidable/formidable/Readme.md

 This module was developed for [Transloadit](http://transloadit.com/), a service focused on uploading and encoding images and videos.
-It has been battle-tested against hundreds of GB of file uploads from a big variety of clients and is considered production-ready.
+It has been battle-tested against hundreds of GB of file uploads from a large variety of clients and is considered production-ready.

 ## Features